hananalharbi2009/frontend-nanodegree-mobile-portfolio/README.md

 Changed all querySelector to getElementByClassName to more efficient.
-Moved the dx , newWidth out of for loop in the changePizzaSizes. reduced the amount of pizza animation. reduced the amount of animation pizzas dynamically dependent on window width To view the site on github demo
+Moved the dx , newWidth out of for loop in the changePizzaSizes. reduced the amount of pizza animation. reduced the amount of animation pizzas dynamically dependent on window width.

 Part 1: Optimize PageSpeed Insights score for index.html